 Television portrayals of minstrel shows brought the use of blackface back to the fore.
 Unlike many of the movies, which had been set in another period, shows like Dixie Showboat were modern variety hours involving integrated casts.
 The cognitive dissonance was growing too much.
 Under growing pressure portrayals of minstrelsy and blackface were off the airwaves in the US by 1953.
 In the UK however… I’ll let you read about that one for yourself.

 An interesting theme running through the book is the decline in racial comedy over time.
 Even in the heyday of blackface minstrelsy racial jokes were only part of a broader field of humor.
 Jokes were mostly silly puns, and telling old jokes and groaners was often the point.
-The end men sometimes won the day over the interlocutor standing in for know-it-all boss, everyone was supposed to be likable, even the villains.
+The end men sometimes won the day over the interlocutor standing in for a know-it-all boss, everyone was supposed to be likable, even the villains.
 Much of the humor is timeless, and repeated on late night shows and slapstick comedies today.

 As it turned out you could have a blackface minstrel show without any racial humor at all.
 Most of the later portrayals in radio and television didn’t use racial humor, or at least weren’t overt about it.
 The fact that someone is in blackface makes race implied but there was nothing specific to the jokes themselves that required it.
 (Even now, sans blackface, the straight man interrogating the funny man is the basis of American comedy.)
 Sometimes there wasn’t even any racial dialect.
 But a minstrel show, it turned out, just didn’t work without at least the end men in blackface.
 Even on the radio.

-I don’t mean that racism itself wasn’t rampant in all these media, or that the characterizations using dialect weren’t inherently racist whatever the banter, only that the instances of race based humor in minstrel shows decreased in frequency and softened over time while the blackface and established characters remained.
+I don’t mean that racism itself wasn’t rampant in all these media, or that the characterizations using dialect weren’t inherently racist whatever the banter, only that the instances of race based humor in minstrel shows decreased in frequency and softened over time while the blackface and established characters remained, often unchallenged.